ahoff314/Linux-Server-Configuration/README.md

 `sudo virtualenv venv`

+Enable all permissions for the new virtual environment.
+No sudo should be used when installing packages.

+`sudo chmod -R 777 venv`

 Now, install Flask in that environment by activating the virtual environment with the following command:

 `source venv/bin/activate`